-Classifications listed under an "SU" identifier were derived

-from survey data by computing average rates and are not union rates; however, the data used in computing these rates may include both union and non-union data.
-Example: SULA2004-007 5/13/2010.
-SU indicates the rates are not union rates, LA indicates the State of Louisiana; 2004 is the year of the survey; and 007 is an internal number used in producing the wage determination.
-A 1993 or later date, 5/13/2010, indicates the classifications and rates under that identifier were issued as a General Wage Determination on that date.
+Classifications listed under the "SU" identifier indicate that no one rate prevailed for this classification in the survey and the published rate is derived by computing a weighted average rate based on all the rates reported in the survey for that classification.
+As this weighted average rate includes all rates reported in the survey, it may include both union and non-union rates.
+Example: SULA2012-007 5/13/2014.
+SU indicates the rates are survey rates based on a weighted average calculation of rates and are not majority rates.
+LA indicates the State of Louisiana.
+2012 is the year of survey on which these classifications and rates are based.
+The next number, 007 in the example, is an internal number used in producing the wage determination.
+5/13/2014 indicates the survey completion date for the classifications and rates under that identifier.

-Survey wage rates will remain in effect and will not change until a new survey is conducted.
+Survey wage rates are not updated and remain in effect until a new survey is conducted.